 Walker also has a writing practice that includes essays, memoir, social commentary and academic papers.
 She has participated in conferences including the 2014 ‘Fashion in Fiction’ Symposium at The City University of Hong Kong; Non-Fiction Now at RMIT in 2012 and her work has been published in academic journals including Meanjin and The Australasian Journal of Popular Culture.
 She has also curated exhibitions including ‘Girls Girls Girls’ in 2008 and ‘Snow-dropping in the concept store’ in 2004.

-Since 2004 Walker has been a member of ‘The Hotham Street Ladies’ who do food inspired projects ranging from recipe books to installations and cake decoration to street art.
+Between 2004 and 2017, Walker was a member of ‘The Hotham Street Ladies’ who do food inspired projects ranging from recipe books to installations and cake decoration to street art.
 Their installation ‘At Home With the Hotham Street Ladies’ was one of the hits of the National Gallery of Victoria’s exhibition ‘Melbourne Now’.

 In 1994 Walker was one of a group who began ‘1st Floor Artists And Writers Space’ which ran until 2003 and was an important part of the gallery scene at the time.
 Artists including Kate Beynon, David Rosetzky, Darren Sylvester, Ricky Swallow, Nat and Ali, David Noonan and Kathy Temin exhibited at 1st Floor.
 Walker was also one of the founding members of ‘Citylights’ a 24-hour public gallery in light boxes.
 She was a member of the board and programming committees of West Space from 2011 to 2015.